 When you make your appointment, we will ask you additional screening questions.
 And, you must notify our staff at the time you make an appointment if you have traveled recently, have a cough, or have had a fever within the past 14 days.
 When you check in at our front desks, you will again be asked additional screening questions.
 You will have the option of waiting in your car and receiving a text message when an exam room is ready for you.
 Throughout your visit, you will notice that we are practicing social distancing in our common areas.
 We are also removing shared items such as magazines in our waiting and exam rooms.

 Sanitizing our clinics is always top of mind for our staff.
-However, we are being extra sensitive during this time.
+However, we are being extra sensitive during this time and are practicing social distancing to enhance safety for our patients and staff.
 We are wiping down surfaces more frequently and you will also notice many hand sanitizers and handwashing opportunities in common areas and treatment rooms.
+Patients are asked to come unaccompanied to the office if possible and are asked to wait in their cars and notify us when you arrive at the office.
 We are taking extra precautions behind the scenes too.
 Our staff is changing clinic air filters more often, and we have stocked up on extra cleaning supplies during supply shortages.

 Staff safety measures.